 If your child has had a very heavy cold and then gets bouts of coughing for many weeks afterwards, which sounds like barking when she breathes out and ‘whooping’ when she breathes in, it might be whooping cough.

 If your child is less than 12 months old and has a cough as well as breathing difficulties, it might be bronchiolitis.

 In an older child or teenage child, a cough might become a habit.
 Usually these coughs are ‘honking’ coughs and don’t happen when the child is asleep.

 When to see your doctor about a cough

 Your child should see a doctor if:

 - the cough goes on for longer than a week or two after a cold

-- there’s any difficulty with breathing
+- your child has any difficulty with breathing

 - your child’s skin changes colour, and turns blue or very pale.

-A doctor can usually work out what the trouble is by taking a careful history of your child’s cough and any other symptoms, and also by physically examining your child.
+A doctor can usually work out what the cause of the cough is by taking a careful history of your child’s cough and any other symptoms, and also by examining your child.